 Geese have always had the reputation of being guardians of the farmyard but, for breeders and waterfowl keepers, they have a wider use as pure breeds for exhibition, 'lawn mowers' and pets.
 Well reared, geese are responsive, intelligent birds and deserve a better reputation than they are often given.

-Most breeds are descended from the wild European goose, the greylag.
-However, in the Far East, the Chinese people developed two types of domestic geese from the wild swan goose.
-These are now recognized as the familiar Chinese goose (in white and in the grey wild pattern) plus the majestic 'African' goose which originates, in fact, from SE China.
+Most European breeds are descended from the wild Greylag, Anser anser.
+However, in the Far East, the Chinese people developed two types of domestic geese from the wild Swan Goose Anser cygnoides.
+These are now recognized as the familiar Chinese Goose (in white and in the grey wild pattern) plus the majestic 'African' Goose which originates, in fact, from SE China.

 Exhibition Africans weigh up to 26lbs, the size that they reportedly reach in their area of origin in SE China.
 The large head, with a stout bill, carries a crescent-shaped dewlap.
 The body is large and quite long, but carried fairly upright giving the birds a height of 3 feet or more in the show pen.
 Like the lighter weight Chinese, they are a most attractive colour with a brown stripe down the back of the neck in contrast to the cream dewlap and throat.
 The body feathers are ashy brown, edged with a lighter shade.
 Africans are bold, vocal birds and appear very imposing because of their height.
 Hand reared, they make wonderful pets in the large exhibition strains.

 Standardised in the USA in 1947, this breed was first imported into the UK in the 1970s.
 It was standardised in the UK in 1982.
 It is believed to originate from Pomerania, and to have an origin linked with the Pomeranian Goose, which are known for producing Buff or Buff-backed Geese.